MicrosoftDocs/learn/learn-pr/azure/intro-to-logic-apps/includes/3-how-logic-apps-work.md

 It's also possible to hit an edge case where the Designer doesn't do exactly what you want.
 For example, the Designer automatically adds type-conversion operations when you pass the output of one action and as input to another action.
 If the choice the Designer makes isn't what you need, you can fix it by editing the JSON.

 Finally, there are a few scenarios that aren't supported in the Designer.
 One interesting example in this category is building a Logic App that has more than one trigger.
-In the social-media monitor app, we could watch both Twitter and an RSS feed and run when new data is available from either source.
+In the social-media monitor app, we could watch both Twitter and an RSS feed.
+Our app would run when new data is available from either source.
 Multiple triggers are intentionally not supported in the Designer because it often leads to confusing scenarios.
 There's also an alternative design where you create several Logic Apps, one containing all your processing steps and one for each trigger condition.
 This alternative decouples the triggers from the processing and usually leads to a cleaner and simpler design.

 All of these cases are relatively rare and you'll generally spend most of your time using the Designer.
 It's still comforting to know that Logic Apps let you take control and edit the app's definition directly.